mizma/SlimDash/README.md

   * import the PCB design from ergogen and match with schematic
   * adjust footprints and part BOM
     * smt diode needs to be matched for proper size BOM
+  * Import the schematic from ergoSHIFT rev2
+    * consider adding surge protect to USB using C15879
+      * D+, D- and VBUS merits from protection.
   * Place parts
 * ergogen
   * after placing PCB parts, create cutout for the right backplate for the PCB parts